chipsalliance/chisel/docs/src/explanations/dpi.md

 raw DPI intrinsic but it's recommended to define `apply` function so the object looks exactly scala functions.

-## Type ABI
+## Types
-System Verilog defines
+System Verilog defines c-compatible types

 ## Non-void function
 If the function returns a value we must use `DPINonVoidFunctionImport[T]` where `T` is a return type.
 For example let's consider `Add` function that calculates sum